 How to mitigate interest rate risk

-You can diversify by adding securities that are less vulnerable to interest rate fluctuations.
+You can diversify by taking into account securities that are less vulnerable to interest rate fluctuations.

-If you hold a ‘bonds only’ portfolio, you can also diversify by including a balance of both short-term and long-term bonds.
+If you hold a ‘bonds only’ portfolio, you could also diversify by including a balance of both short-term and long-term bonds.

-You can mitigate interest rate risk by setting up investments that hedge against the possibility that your bonds could lose value.
+Investors and traders could mitigate interest rate risk by setting up positions that hedged against the possibility that bonds could lose value.
 This is a defensive investment strategy that’s designed to minimise losses, rather than maximise profits.

-You can hedge against interest rate risk by purchasing different types of derivatives.
+You can hedge against interest rate risk by purchasing derivatives.
 This way, you won’t be as vulnerable to rising rates devaluing their bond returns.

-You can use derivatives such as spread bets and CFDs to speculate on whether a particular investment is likely to rise or fall in value.
+You can use derivatives such as CFDs to speculate on whether a particular investment is likely to rise or fall in value.
 By pairing this strategy with a bond portfolio, you can effectively minimise the risk of losses no matter how high interest rates rise.